BigMax900/starter-hugo-academic/content/publication/example/index.md

 ---
-title: A comparative study of analytical assessment and holistic assessment in English writing tests
-authors: []
-author_notes: []
-publication_short: In *JLT*
 abstract: The choice of assessment method is particularly important in English writing testing and assessment.
 Analytical assessment and holistic assessment are two common methods in English writing assessment.
 The choice of assessment